Waves and Wave Motion: Describing Waves

-Much of the current understanding of wave motion has come from the study of acoustics.
+Much of our current understanding of wave motion has come from the study of acoustics.
 Ancient Greek philosophers, many of whom were interested in music, hypothesized that there was a connection between waves and sound, and that vibrations, or disturbances, must be responsible for sounds.
-Pythagoras observed in 550 BC that vibrating strings produced sound, and worked to determine the mathematical relationships between the lengths of strings that made harmonious tones.
+Pythagoras observed in 550 BCE that vibrating strings produced sound, and worked to determine the mathematical relationships between the lengths of strings that made harmonious tones.

 Waves can take many forms, but there are two fundamental types of waves: "longitudinal" and "transverse" (see Figures 1 and 2).
-Both of these wave-types are traveling disturbances, but they are different because of the way that they travel.
+Both of these wave types are traveling disturbances, but they are different because of the way that they travel.
 As a wave travels through a medium, the particles that make up the medium are disturbed from their resting, or "equilibrium" positions.
 In a longitudinal wave, the particles are disturbed in a direction parallel to the direction that the wave propagates.
 A longitudinal wave consists of "compressions" and "rarefactions" where particles are bunched together and spread out, respectively (see Figure 1).
 For another view of this type of wave, take a look at the longitudinal wave video clip below.
 In a transverse wave, the particles are disturbed in a direction perpendicular to the direction that the wave propagates.
 The transverse wave video clip below provides a dynamic visualization of this type of wave.
 After either type of wave passes through a medium, the particles return to their equilibrium positions.
 Thus, waves travel through a medium with no net displacement of the particles in the medium.

 Sound waves are examples of longitudinal waves: the individual particles (air molecules) vibrate back and forth in the direction that the sound is traveling.
 An example of a transverse wave is the classic sports arena phenomenon known as "The Wave."
 As the wave travels around the stadium, each spectator stands up and sits down.
 Thus, the displacement of the "particles" is perpendicular to the direction the wave travels.
 Many other waves, such as ocean waves or Rayleigh Surface Waves are combinations of longitudinal and transverse wave motion.

 The waves we described above are all examples of 'periodic waves,' in that they involve a cyclical pattern of motion.
 Waves travel through space and time, and can be described in terms of their characteristics in both of these dimensions.
-Imagine a Slinky, a toy that consists solely of a long, loosely coiled piece of metal or plastic.
-By shaking one end of the slinky up and down in a periodic fashion, it is possible to produce a transverse wave, as shown in the figures below.
+Imagine a Slinky®, a toy that consists solely of a long, loosely coiled piece of metal or plastic.
+By shaking one end of the Slinky® up and down in a periodic fashion, it is possible to produce a transverse wave, as shown in the figures below.

 The frequency of a wave (f) (not indicated in the figure) is a measure of how frequently the point completes one cycle of its motion.
 In other words, the frequency is the number of wave cycles completed by one point along the wave in a given time period.
 The frequency of a wave is related to the period of a wave by the following equation:

 Remember that a wave is a traveling disturbance.
 Wave speed is a description of how fast a wave travels.
-The speed of a wave (v) is related to the frequency, period, and wavelength by the following simple equations:
+The speed of a wave (v) is related to the frequency, wave period, and wavelength by the following simple equations:

-where v is the wave speed, is the wavelength, T is the period, and f is the frequency.
+where v is the wave speed, λ is the wavelength, T is the wave period, and f is the frequency.
 Wave speed is commonly measured in units of meters per second (m/s).
 For example, the musical note "A" is a sound wave with a frequency of 440 Hz.
 The wavelength of the wave is 78.4 cm.
 What is the speed of the sound wave?